-Scope Note: This class comprises all forms of names or codes, such as historical periods, and dates, which
+Scope Note: This class comprises all forms of names or codes, such as historical periods, and dates, which are characteristically used to refer to a specific E52 Time-Span.

 The instances of E49 Time Appellation may vary in their degree of precision, and they may be relative to other time frames, "Before Christ" for example.
-Instances of E52 Time-Span are often defined by reference to a cultural period or an event e.g. 'the duration of the Ming
+Instances of E52 Time-Span are often defined by reference to a cultural period or an event e.g. 'the duration of the Ming Dynasty'.

-Dynasty'.

-Meiji [Japanese term for a specific time-span]
+- Meiji [Japanese term for a specific time-span]

-1st half of the XX century
+- 1st half of the XX century

-Quaternary
+- Quaternary

-• 1215 Hegira [a date in the Islamic calendar]
+- 1215 Hegira [a date in the Islamic calendar]

-Last century
+- Last century